pgjdbc/pgjdbc/docs/content/documentation/_index.md

 It is part of the Java Standard Edition platform and provides methods to query and update data in a database, and is oriented towards relational databases.

-PostgreSQL JDBC Driver (pgJDBC for short) allows Java programs to connect to a PostgreSQL database using standard, database independent Java code.
-Is an open source JDBC driver written in Pure Java (Type 4), and communicates in the PostgreSQL native network protocol.
+PostgreSQL™ JDBC Driver (pgJDBC for short) allows Java programs to connect to a PostgreSQL™ database using standard, database independent Java code.
+Is an open source JDBC driver written in Pure Java (Type 4), and communicates in the PostgreSQL™ native network protocol.
 Because of this, the driver is platform independent; once compiled, the driver can be used on any system.

-The current version of the driver should be compatible with PostgreSQL 8.2 and higher using the version 3.0 of the PostgreSQL protocol, and it's compatible with Java 8 (JDBC 4.2) and above.
+The current version of the driver should be compatible with PostgreSQL™ 8.2 and higher using the version 3.0 of the PostgreSQL™ protocol, and it's compatible with Java 8 (JDBC 4.2) and above.

 This manual is not intended as a complete guide to JDBC programming, but should help to get you started.
 For more information refer to the standard JDBC API